Andonome/aif/README.md

 # Adventures in Fenestra

-This is a campaign setting for the First Blood RPG.
-It has mostly-separated sections so that GMs can focus on the bits they want.
+This is a campaign setting for the First Blood tabletop RPG.

 Current structure: